-There isn’t that much to do once up at the Genting Higlands if you are not seeing a show or loosing your money in the casino.
+There isn’t that much to do once up in Genting Higlands if you are not seeing a show or loosing your money in the casino.
 While it is a pity you are up there in the middle of beautiful nature and cool air but stuck inside shopping centres, the cable car ride is really worth it.
 We haven’t been to the Snow World but took the kids into the Odditorium by Ripley’s Believe It or Not.

 Robert L. Ripley (1890–1949) was a cartoonist, explorer, reporter, adventurer, and collector, who traveled to 201 countries in 35 years seeking the odd, the unusual, and the unexplained.
 Some of the pieces on display here are curiosities like a barbers’ tooth pulling instrument from the 1800s, and there are some wax models of people doing incredible stunts, like sitting in an oven while cooking a lamb leg.
 Some, like a video of the surgery on a shark attack survivor, had my sensitive child running across the hall with hands on his eyes but there were enough plain oddities for him to balance out the scary and too gross.